2022 Colorado Senate election

-The 2022 Colorado Senate elections took place on November 8, 2022, with the primary elections held on June 28, 2022.
+The 2022 Colorado Senate elections took place on November 8, 2022, along with elections in the State House of Representatives, with the primary elections held on June 28, 2022.
 Voters in 17 out of the 35 districts of the Colorado Senate elected their representative for a four-year term.
 It coincided with other Colorado elections of the same year and the biennial United States elections.

+Democrats gained two seats increasing their majority to 23 out of 35 seats, with one seat shy of an outright supermajority.
+Despite winning a majority of the votes cast, the Republican Party only won 6 of the 17 seats up for election.

 Background

-In the previous state Senate election (2020), the Democrats increased their majority to 5 seats.
+In the previous state Senate election (2020), the Democrats increased their majority to five seats.
 In August 2022, Republican Sen. Kevin Priola announced he was changing his party affiliation to Democratic.
-Therefore, for Democrats to lose their absolute majority in the Senate in this election, Republicans and other parties would need to gain at least 4 more seats.
+Therefore, for Democrats to lose their absolute majority in the Senate in this election, Republicans and other parties needed to gain at least four more seats.

-This will be the first election with the districts drawn based on the 2020 census.
-Due to this, some districts do not have incumbents, as they chose to run in other districts that are not up for election in 2022.
+This was the first election with the districts drawn based on the 2020 census.
+Due to this, some districts did not have incumbents, as they chose to run in other districts that were not up for election in 2022.

 Incumbents not seeking re-election

-One Democratic and four Republican incumbents are term-limited and prohibited from seeking a consecutive third term.
-Under the laws for the state Senate, for terms to be considered non-consecutive, there needs to be a gap of at least 4 years between them.
+One Democratic and four Republican incumbents were term-limited and prohibited from seeking a consecutive third term.
+Under the laws for the state Senate, for terms to be considered non-consecutive, there needs to be a gap of at least four years between them.